simonw/s3-credentials/help.md

-  create              Create and return new AWS credentials for specified... delete-user         Delete specified users, their access keys and their... get-object          Download an object from an S3 bucket list-bucket         List content of bucket list-buckets        List buckets - defaults to all, or pass one or more... list-roles          List all roles list-user-policies  List inline policies for specified user list-users          List all users
+  create              Create and return new AWS credentials for specified... delete-user         Delete specified users, their access keys and their... get-object          Download an object from an S3 bucket list-bucket         List contents of bucket list-buckets        List buckets list-roles          List all roles list-user-policies  List inline policies for specified user list-users          List all users